MukheshDN4352/terraform-aws-Mukhesh-vpc/README.md

 ## Overview

 This Terraform module creates an AWS VPC with a given CIDR block.
-It also creates multiple subnets (public and private).
-For public subnets, it sets up an Internet Gateway (IGW) and appropriate route tables.
+It also creates multiple subnets (public and private), and for public subnets, it sets up an Internet Gateway (IGW) and appropriate route tables.

 ## Features